JessieRayeBauer/bethallchurch.github.io/_posts/2018-01-21-Tutorial: Explore Your Own Fitbit Data!.md

 stepsdf['hours'] = sleepdf['hours'].values
 ```

-3. Analyses (!!)
+**3. Analyses**

 Linear regression models

-Question 1: Am I more active on days after I get more sleep?
+**Question 1: Am I more active on days after I get more sleep?**

 I am operationalizing active to mean more steps per day.

 In the model below, I am predicting my steps from the hours of sleep I got the night before.
 I am using an ordinary least squares regression model.
 Below is the code for the model, fitting the model, and displaying the results.

-First, create variable for the previous night's sleep and align it properly.
+First, we create variable for the previous night's sleep and align it properly.

 ```python
 stepsdf["hours_prev"] = stepsdf.shift(1).hours
 stepsdf.head()
 ```

 <div>
 <style>